backyardbiomech/qtiConverter/README.md

 ### Things to consider:

 + If the question types are confusing, try making different sample exam questions in Canvas.
-+ Right now, this does not work for numerical, or text box question types.
 + All questions (unless noted in a header) will be imported as being worth 1 point.
 This can be changed when you are creating your quiz in Canvas and pulling from the question bank
-+ If you want different point values for one question type (say, 3 points for short answer but 2 points for multiple choice), save the two question types in separate files, and import as separate question banks.
-When you make your quiz in Canvas, it's easy to apply point values to each question in a bank.
++ If you want different point values based on question types (say, 3 points for short answer but 2 points for multiple choice), and want to pull random questions from a bank, save the two question types in separate files, and import as separate question banks.
+When you make your quiz in Canvas, it's easy to apply point values to questions based on groups.
 + To print backup copies of quizzes, you can change the quiz to NOT show "one question at a time".
 Preview the quiz.
 Print.

 ### Tips

-+ If there is a formatting error in one of your questions, you should get a dialog box on screen telling you which question has the problem.
-Note that the numbers of your questions in your file don't matter, so this dialog just tells you which question counted from the top has the problem.
++ If there is a formatting error in one of your questions, you should get a dialog box on screen (Mac only) telling you which question has the problem, and the text from that question.
+Note that the numbers of your questions in your file don't matter, so this dialog just tells you which question, counted from the top, has the problem.
 The most likely problems are:
     + a question type indicator that isn't one of the options
     + "new" lines in the question
     + improperly formatted answers